neilsteven1997/cybersecurity/networking-core-protocols-tryhackme-2025-12-11.md

 though the required components can vary based on the specific server configuration.
 This method can be adapted to request any specific file by modifying the GET line, such as `GET /file.html HTTP/1.1`.

+Use telnet to access the file flag.html on 10.49.146.142.
+What is the hidden flag?

 ### Make sure you are using the correct syntax:

 1. Open your terminal and type `telnet 10.49.146.142 80`.